UPDATED: JULY 05, 2023 | 2 MIN READ

 Your ideal student insurance depends on your healthcare needs and budget.
-When comparing costs, look at all costs involved, such as deductibles, copayments, premiums, coinsurance, and out-of-pocket expenses.
+When comparing costs, consider all costs involved, such as deductibles, copayments, premiums, coinsurance, and out-of-pocket expenses.

 What student health plans offer the best coverage?

 When shopping for student insurance, coverage is an important factor.
-When comparing coverage across plans, consider covered services and your provider network, along with the network of doctors and hospitals you can access for care.
+When comparing coverage across plans, consider covered services, your provider network, and the network of doctors and hospitals you can access for care.

 What happens if you don’t have student health insurance coverage?

 You can never predict when you’ll need medical care, and medical expenses can be financially catastrophic.
 If you don’t have health insurance, you risk paying expensive medical bills out of your pocket.

 How to get Arizona student health insurance coverage